In 2018 we worked on Go Jindabyne, a master plan to revitalise the town of Jindabyne.

 We expect to release the results of the technical studies and draft Master Plan for feedback in 2021.

-We will continue to engage with the community once the draft Master Plan is released.
+We will continue to engage with the community in early 2021 and once the draft Master Plan is released.

 The Snowy Mountains SAP forms part of the NSW Government’s 20 Year Economic Vision for Regional NSW and will be delivered as part of the $4.2 billion Snowy Hydro Legacy Fund.